 , and delete

-changes in a buffer table until they’re delivered to SQS.
+changes in a buffer until they’re delivered to SQS.

 You can use change retention to persist changes to a table in your database.
 Then, you can stream that table to SQS.
 This gives you the power to run backfills/replays of recent changes at any times.